20 best internal communication tools for 2026

 Intranet

-Best internal communication tools to use: Blink, Simpplr, Happeo, Unily
+Best tools: Blink, Simpplr, Happeo, Unily

 Employee communication app

-Best internal communication tools to use: Blink, Workvivo
+Best tools: Blink, Workvivo

 Employee experience platform

-Best internal communication tools to use: Blink, Workvivo, Staffbase
+Best tools: Blink, Workvivo, Staffbase

 20 best internal communication tools